flipperdevices/flipperzero-firmware/README.md

 # Minesweeper Implementation for the Flipper Zero.
 Hello!

 ![Mine Sweeper Example Gameplay Gif](https://github.com/squee72564/F0_Minesweeper_Fap/blob/main/images/github_images/MineSweeperGameplay.gif)
+## Added features unique to this implementation:
+-	Enable board verifier for board generation to ensure unambiguous boards!
+-	Set board width and height
+-	Set difficulty
+-	A number of different button presses as shortcuts for game actions (see How To Play)

 ## Installation
 1. Clone this repo to your computer ie: